Anteverted Uterus

 Treatment of Anteverted Uterus

-An Anteverted Uterus is absolutely normal and does not require treatment, as it is a normal anatomical variation.
+An Anteverted Uterus is absolutely normal and does not require treatment.
 It won’t impact your ability to get pregnant or lead a normal life.
 Unlike a retroverted uterus, which might require surgery, an Anteverted Uterus doesn’t need any specific medicines or procedures to correct it.
 However, if symptoms such as pelvic pain or discomfort during intercourse occur, treatment may be necessary.
-You may take over-the-counter pain relievers for pain management.
+Please consult your doctor for all your questions.

 Medication of Anteverted Uterus